CAREER AND EXECUTIVE LEADERSHIP CERTIFIED COACH, GENDER EQUITY ADVISOR, AND SPEAKER

 Women who build careers in alignment with who they authentically are is what the world needs more of right now to bring better balance, inclusion, and consciousness into modern workplaces.

 I work with corporations to build more equitable and engaged organizations, and with professional women who are seeking careers where their skills are fully realized and recognized.

-It makes no difference whether I’m coaching, advising organization, or working one-on-one with women, there’s one thing my clients seek…and that’s to make a larger impact.
+It makes no difference whether I’m coaching teams, advising organizations, or working one-on-one with women, there’s one thing my clients seek…and that’s to make a larger impact.

 My journey to gender equity work began after spending 25 years climbing the corporate ladder.

 During this time, I witnessed firsthand the disadvantages women face in the workforce.
 I was fortunate to have been guided by my own phenomenal coaches and mentors to develop effective strategies for navigating these dynamics throughout my own career.

 Unfortunately, many women are not similarly equipped.
 Plus, many organizations remain unaware of how to recognize and remediate the dynamics that hinder women’s equal access to opportunities and career advancement.
 This impedes the progress companies are striving to make with building the 21st century work environments that attract and retain top talent and enable top performance results.

 As an MBA and former C-Suite leader, I’ve developed the business expertise to consult with corporate clients looking to bridge the gap between their gender equity intentions and results.